 Employment Insurance (EI) is an essential social program of government benefits in Canada that provides temporary financial assistance to eligible workers who lose their jobs through no fault.

-This comprehensive guide explains everything you need to know about eligibility, benefits, premiums, the application process, and more regarding EI in Canada.
+Our guide here explains everything you need to know about eligibility, benefits, premiums, the application process, and more regarding EI in Canada.

 What is Employment Insurance?